A model for configuration spaces of points: Cohomology of the CFM (co)operad

 \begin{lemma} The map $\Phi$ from above is compatible with the filtration, i.e.,

 \end{lemma} \begin{proof} The result is clear for generators of $\tBG$, since graphs with $n$ vertices cannot have more than $n$ connected components.
-In general $\Phi$ is compatible with the filtration since is a morphism of $\La^{D-1} L_\infty$ right modules and the right action of $\La^{D-1} L_\infty$ on $\Graphs_M$ is either zero or given by the insertion of connected graphs which cannot increase the number of connected components. \end{proof}
+In general $\Phi$ is compatible with the filtration since is a morphism of $\La^{D-1} L_\infty$ right modules and the right action of $\La^{D-1} L_\infty$ on $\Graphs_M$ is given by the insertion of connected graphs which cannot increase the number of connected components. \end{proof}

-It follows that that $\Phi$ induces a morphism of the respective spectral sequences. \begin{lemma} The map $\Phi$ induces an isomorphism at the first pages of the associated spectral sequences. \end{lemma} The statement of the Lemma is equivalent to saying that the graded version of $\Phi$
+It follows that $\Phi$ induces a morphism of the respective spectral sequences.
+We will show the following lemma: \begin{lemma} The map $\Phi$ induces an isomorphism at the first pages of the associated spectral sequences. \end{lemma} The statement of the Lemma is equivalent to saying that the graded version of $\Phi$

 is a quasi-isomorphism.